The goal of this module is to support the integration of reinforcement

 whole setup and configuration of the concrete network scenario.

-generalizes functionality that is equal among all
+The RlApplication generalizes functionality that is equal among all

 applications provided by this module.
 This includes IDs to identify specific